jkillingsworth/jkillingsworth.com/_posts/2018-09-21-least-squares-moving-averages.md

 Like before, the charts below illustrate what the moving average looks like for the three different stock price data sets.
 In this case, the moving average values are calculated using least squares linear regression.
 The fitted line takes the form of a linear function.

-For ticker symbol <abbr class="ticker">MSFT</abbr>:
+For ticker symbol MSFT:

 {% chart fig-11-lsrlin-MSFT-full.svg %}
 {% chart fig-12-lsrlin-MSFT-zoom.svg %}

-For ticker symbol <abbr class="ticker">WYNN</abbr>:
+For ticker symbol WYNN:

 {% chart fig-13-lsrlin-WYNN-full.svg %}
 {% chart fig-14-lsrlin-WYNN-zoom.svg %}

-For ticker symbol <abbr class="ticker">HEAR</abbr>:
+For ticker symbol HEAR:

 {% chart fig-15-lsrlin-HEAR-full.svg %}
 {% chart fig-16-lsrlin-HEAR-zoom.svg %}

 The linear least squares moving average tracks the price much better than the simple moving average does, especially during periods when the price is trending up or down.
-If you look at the fitted line for <abbr class="ticker">MSFT</abbr>, you can see how it is almost a perfect fit.
+If you look at the fitted line for MSFT, you can see how it is almost a perfect fit.
 The linear model still seems to lag a little but during reversals, however.

 ## Polynomial Regression